poolpOrg/OpenSMTPD-book/src/chapters/0001_Preface.md

 I'm still in denial,
 but it was of the kind that I would accept and deal with right away.

-So I started editing Sendmail's "configuration file" and I could not convince myself that what I had done was correct.
+I started editing Sendmail's "configuration file" and I could not convince myself that what I had done was correct.
 The more I read the changes, the more they confused me.
-I had the intuition, a subconscious warning, that something was going to break for some weird reason.
+I had the intuition, a subconscious warning, that something was going to break for a weird reason.
 After a while, I decided to do what any sysadmin would do in that situation: take a leap of faith[<sup>1</sup>](#1).

-I deployed, broke mail and reverted back to previous configuration.
+I deployed, broke mail and reverted to previous configuration.
 I was devastated,
 ridiculed by the SMTP Daemon,
-my old trusted friend had just slapped me in the face and I could see him laughing.
+my old trusted friend had slapped me in the face and I could see him laughing.
 At me, not with me.

 To change my mind,